BehroozAbbassi/VmwpMonitor/readme.md

 ```

-In the source tree for every device supported by the `VmEmulatedDevices.dll` there is a corresponding pare of files (header and source) with the same name, and in the files there is a function called `Init` + DeviceName + `Hooks` (e.x, for `PciBusDevice` it's `InitPciBusDeviceHooks`).
+In the source tree for every device supported by the `VmEmulatedDevices.dll` there is a corresponding paire of files (header and source) with the same name, and in the files there is a function called `Init` + DeviceName + `Hooks` (E.g, for `PciBusDevice` it's `InitPciBusDeviceHooks`).

 This function has two variables that must fill with the **RVA offset** of target functions in desire DLL module, you can achieve these offsets by Static analysis or Dynamically by a Debugger.
 It's just a simple operation `FunctionAddress` - `BaseAddress`.